Roozbeh96/Agentic-AI/README.md

 After installing the langchain, there is `sample.py` file in the `test` directory, that tested the connection of langchain with llama model installed locally by asking simple question in the prompt.
 The parameter `temperature` control randomness.
 Since we want to be precise, it should be zero.
 Ollama is running on the localhost `127.0.0.1 or localhost` with port number `11434`, so if you paste `curl 127.0.0.1:11434` in terminal, you will see Ollama is running.

-## 5. Transforming Excel to SQL DB

-Since Langchain is

-## 6. LangGraph
+## 5. LangGraph

 To orchestrate the flow, I used LangGraph to define nodes.
 Inside each node, depending on what the task requires, I use either an LLM (via LangChain) or an MCP tool — and an MCP tool can internally call APIs, databases, or even run a RAG pipeline.

-Firt we start with defining the `app` object.
+First we start with defining the `app` object.
 The app is build by the function `build_graph`.
-The input of this function is
+The input of this function is `AgentState` which is not a real class, it is a type hint for a dictionary, not an object with behavior.
+Langgraph needs to know the following characteristics: <br>
+- Which keys exist in the state?
+It needs state schema(`AgentState`).<br>
+- What types they have?<br>
+- How to merge updates from nodes?<br>
+_ How to check if your nodes are correct?<br>
+`AgentState` is a template or schema, not data. `TypeDict` describes the shape of a dict.
+LangGraph workflows expect a dict-like state not class. `x: Optional[int]` means `x` can be `int` or `None`. `x:Literal["sql","reject"]` means `x` can be `"sql"` or `"reject"`.
+No other string is allowed.
+State is the memory dictionary that flows between nodes of the graph.
+The state is the data that gets passed from node to node.
+Each node receives this state, modifies part of it, and returns the updated state.

+## 6. SQL node using Langchain

 <img src="Fig/AIStack3.jpeg" alt="AIStack" width="100%"/><br>
 <img src="Fig/AIStack4.jpeg" alt="AIStack" width="100%"/><br>